snailtail/AoC2024/README.md

 I'm also using Rider for the first time, and that's a bit unfamiliar to me - but gives some good practice for that also.
 Fun challenge.
 Now I haven't even read what Part 2 is asking for yet - I'm a bit afraid to look to be honest... :D

 Well...
-I was not wrong. :D
+I was not wrong :D
 Part 2 kicked me right in the face.
 I tried all sorts of bad ideas, with the antenna coordinates as starting point.
 And then for a while using the coordinates for the AntiNodes from Part1 as starting points.
 That only fueled my impostor syndrome really badly.
 Then I googled around randomly trying to formulate something I wasn't sure how to express.
 Like "how do I tell if a point is on the same..." - and then I remembered "vectors".